A guide to care home insurance

-- Public liability is similar to employers’ liability but relates to injuries or losses to members of the public.
+- Public liability although not a legal requirement, is similar to employers’ liability, relates to injuries or losses to members of the public.
 For instance, a resident’s family member may slip on an upturned carpet, or their car may be damaged by something you should have considered.

 Unlike clinical treatment, care in a nursing home or care home is often to do with judgement as opposed to factual and evidential action.
 Your carers will be skilled in what they do and usually have several qualifications, but their decisions are often determined by best practice to ensure the resident or patient is as comfortable as they can be.

 Unfortunately, this means mistakes can creep in.
 A single mistake can have a disastrous effect, and the patient or their family may claim for medical malpractice.
 This cover aims to protect your team’s professional acumen, offering in-depth support and dealing with the legal costs.

 Buildings and contents

 Of course, your business is home for your residents or patients.
 Ensuring ample furniture is provided should be a necessity, from wardrobes and cupboards to tables and kitchen apparatus.
 If these are accidentally damaged you are likely to need to replace them.

 The building itself is just as important.
 If, for instance, the premises suffer a flood, how would the building hold?
 Would water cause damage to furniture?
 Would residents need to be temporarily rehomed?
 In extreme cases such as a fire or explosion, a total rebuild may be necessary, which would not only cost a considerable amount, but it could leave the business unable to operate and your residents in need of rehoming.